-The few that do will only cover them if your pet has been treatment and symptom free for a set period of time, usually at least two years.
+The few that do will only cover these conditions if your pet has been treatment- and symptom-free for a set period of time, usually at least two years.

 If your pet is over a certain age, usually eight years old for cats and dogs, many insurers will not offer you a new policy.

 If you already have cover, check the terms and conditions to see what happens when your pet gets older.

 Some insurers insist that once your pet reaches a certain age you contribute towards any claim, for example, 20% plus the excess.
 This is called co-insurance, and here is how it works.